heshanfu/msumner-TravelHelper/README.md

 Used to add expenses with amount spent for traveling and adding them to a claim.
 Claim will then sum up expenses to see total cost of trip.

 Video of App working: https://archive.org/details/msumner-ExpenseClaimVideo_20150202

+*last minute it stopped working, I tried to fix it!
+I hope it works now!

 #####Interface:
 1. Add elements (expenses or claims) by clicking the add button.
 2. Add expense to claim by clicking expense in ListView